Call us now:

 Table of Contents

-Thailand’s draw for digital nomads in Thailand is based on the combination of cultural quality, low living costs and easy access to telecommunication technologies.
-Cities like Bangkok, Chiang Mai and Phuket are well known for excellent co-working spaces and expat communities.
+Thailand attracts digital nomads due to its cultural quality, low living costs, and easy access to telecommunication technologies.
+Cities like Bangkok, Chiang Mai, and Phuket are known for excellent co-working spaces and expat communities.

-But despite the fashion for remote work, Thai law has so far had no visa category specifically for people working via the computer.
-Many foreigners who knew nothing about the legal differences between residence and employment have managed to get by on tourist visas or student visas while working online.
+Despite the popularity of remote work, Thai law has not yet created a visa specifically for computer-based work.
+Many foreigners, unaware of the legal differences between residence and employment, have managed to stay on tourist or student visas while working online.
 This is likely to be outside the parameters of legal stay or work under both the Immigration Act and the Alien Working Act.

 The Thai legal system distinguishes between tourism, residence, and employment.
-Until recently, remote workers had limited flexibility under business or retirement visas.
-Now, several visa categories provide lawful bases for digital nomads in Thailand seeking to live and work remotely.
+Until recently, remote workers had limited options with business or retirement visas.
+Now, several visa categories offer legal options for digital nomads in Thailand to live and work remotely.

 Launched in 2022, Long-Term Resident (LTR) Visa aims to attract high-salaried workers, retirees and remote professionals with secured foreign jobs.
 It also provides up to 10 years of residency (in two five year stages) and work authorization for some applicants.

-To be eligible for the Work-from-Thailand Professional visa, applicants must have at least 80,000 per month in annual income and 40,000 in income if working in target industries during the previous two years.
-Holders enjoy a 17% flat rate on personal income tax if they are employed by a BOI-promoted company, as well as simplified immigration processes and family inclusion.
+To qualify for the Work-from-Thailand Professional visa, applicants must have a minimum annual income of 80,000 and 40,000 if working in target industries over the last two years.
+Visa holders benefit from a 17% flat rate on personal income tax if employed by a BOI-promoted company, along with simplified immigration processes and family inclusion.

-Therefore, the long-term resident visa offers digital nomads in Thailand a legitimate and transparent way of achieving long-stay residency with authorised distance employment.
+Thus, the long-term resident visa provides digital nomads in Thailand a legitimate and transparent path to long-term residency with authorized remote employment.

 The Smart Visa, introduced by the Board of Investment (BOI), targets professionals who contribute to Thailand’s tech and science ecosystem (a valuable option for digital nomads in Thailand specializing in innovation, robotics, or biotech).